Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 **Combat Task**
 ---

-The aim of the combat task was to see how well the agent could learn to aim and shoot against a wandering enemy.<br>
+The aim of the combat task was the see how well the agent could learn to aim and shoot against a wandering enemy.<br>
-For the combat task 2 input nodes were added, this allows the bot to decide whether or not to shoot,<br>
+For the combat, tast 2 input nodes were added - this allowed the bot to decide whether to shoot or not. <br>
-whether or not the bot shoots is depended on the output of the other sensors and wheather the enemy is in sight.<br>
+Whether or not the bot shoots is dependent on the output of the other sensors and whether the enemy is in sight. <br>

 <br>

 **Result**
 ---

-I started off testing and experementing with an environment that only has food, and testing the different selection methods on it.<br>
+I started off testing and experimenting with an environment that only has food, and testing the different selection methods on it.<br>

 <br>